pkozuchowski/Apex-Opensource-Library/docs/content/apex/query.md

 The common problem with service-type selectors is the code bloat that shows up for any deviations from the base query.
 Selector's method is not able to make up for small differences in the queries.

-With Query Object approach, it's very easy to tailor the queries for each client code.
+With Query Object approach, it's straightforward to tailor the queries in client-side code.
 Notice how simple and verbose this is:
 ```apex
 //Given: